bef178/hello-ernie-bot/README.md

 # Hello Ernie Bot

-A simple service to talk to Ernie Bot.
+A simple service talking to Ernie Bot.

 Using SpringBoot WebFlux.
+With Padding.